 The Board of Directors meets once a month in principle and on more occasions as necessary, in order to make decisions with regard to the matters specified by laws and regulations and other important matters, to supervise implementation of business and to receive reports from the Members of the Board on the status of implementation of business.
 In addition, the Chairperson of the Board has been positioned as a non-executive Director in order to concentrate on supervising management while also serving as the chairman of the Board of Directors.
 The Company appoints at least one-third of Independent Outside Directors with qualifications conducive to sustainable profit growth and enhancement of company value over the mid- to long-term from a viewpoint of strengthening the supervisory function and management transparency.
 The Board of Directors has set forth in the Board of Directors Regulations matters to be discussed at the Board of Directors meetings.
 In addition, from the viewpoint of realizing swift decision making and high-quality implementation of business, the Board of Directors has set forth a clear decision-making process based on internal rules on the allocation of responsibilities and authorities (hereinafter referred to as the "Responsibility and Authority Regulations") concerning essential business matters as well as delegates authority as necessary to Executive Officers based on JT Group management strategies, under the Executive Officer system.
-In the fiscal year ended December 31, 2021, the Board of Directors convened 13 times, and all Members of the Board attended every meeting.
+In the fiscal year ended December 31, 2022, the Board of Directors convened 13 times, and all Members of the Board attended 10 of those meetings.
+All Members of the Board except Member of the Board Mutsuo Iwai attended the other three meetings.
+In addition to the above number of meetings of the Board of Directors held, a written resolution was adopted for which a resolution of the Board of Directors meeting was deemed to have been made under Article 370 of the Companies Act and paragraph 4 of Article 24 of the Company's Articles of Incorporation.

-In accordance with a Board of Directors resolution on November 24, 2021, the Company has adopted the concept of skills necessary for the Board of Directors, and has developed and disclosed a skills matrix that lists the areas in which the knowledge and experience of each Director and Audit & Supervisory Board Member are expected to be particularly effective.
+The Company has adopted the concept of skills necessary for the Board of Directors, and has developed and disclosed a skills matrix that lists the areas in which the knowledge and experience of each Director and Audit & Supervisory Board Member are expected to be particularly effective.